A well organised Support Team, with clearly designated roles, is important to the success of an action.

 - Deciding what information needs to be conveyed to lawyers

-- Prioritising lawyer visits (to where, to whom).
+- Organising lawyer visits (to where, to whom).

-One of the hardest things to do efficiently is to get important information from the phones to the update charts.
+One of the hardest things to do efficiently is to get important information from the phones out to the broader network (or up on to office update charts).
 Whatever you as the IC decide, the most important thing is that you communicate with the volunteers about what they should be doing to help you facilitate the flow of information.
 In large actions, it is helpful to have at least two ICs, with at least one in the office at all times.

 Other information systems you may want to think about: